mickymacirl/CI-P4-ICSB/README.md

 ### CI Tutor Support

-* I had to reach out to CI Tutor Support twice for assistant with the slug bug, and a bug I had with context_object_name not working for post_detail view.
+* I had to reach out to CI Tutor Support twice for assistance with the slug bug, and a bug I had with context_object_name not working for post_detail view.

 * Mentor support from *[Daisy McGirr](https://github.com/Daisy-McG)*.